 When energy is absorbed by electrons of an atom, electrons move from lower energy levels to higher energy levels.
-However, these electrons have to emit energy to return to their ground state from the excited state which is unstable.
-The frequencies of light emitted in such cases form the emission spectrum.
+These excited electrons have to radiate energy to return to ground states from the excited state, which is unstable.
+The emission spectrum is formed by the frequencies of these emitted light.

 On the other hand, an absorption spectrum is constituted by the frequencies of light transmitted with dark bands when energy is absorbed by the electrons in the ground state to reach higher energy states.